protocol/launchpad/content/en/curriculum/dev-tools/network-indexer/index.md

 > If you already have an ipfs node running on your machine, you can configure the existing `.ipfs/config` file, or else create (`ipfs init`) a new IPFS node for this tutorial, and make a backup copy of the `with cp ~/.ipfs ~/..ipfs` config file, or initialize a new node in a sandboxed vm or container.

-Set up custom routing.
-In a new terminal window, rung this command to configure custom routing:
+To set up custom routing.
+In a new terminal window, run this command to configure custom routing:

 ```
 ipfs config Routing --json  '{